-My post, the Jeremy Griffiths Professor of Medieval English Palaeography, is supported by the tremendous generosity of John and Jeanne Griffiths, in memory of their son, the great scholar of manuscripts, Jeremy Griffiths.
-You can read about him here.
-Mr and Mrs Griffiths also kindly support a studentship each year for the MSt. in English 650-1550, for which I teach.
+My post, the Jeremy Griffiths Professorship of Medieval English Palaeography, is supported by the tremendous generosity of the late John and Jeanne Griffiths, in memory of their son, the great scholar of manuscripts, Jeremy Griffiths.
+You can read about him here and listen to my inaugural lecture from 2013 here.
+(The first few minutes are comprised of personal thanks and jokes.)

-I studied and formerly taught in Cambridge, and I've had visiting research or teaching posts in the USA.
-As well as teaching in Oxford, I am Executive Secretary of the Early English Text Society and one of the editors of The Review of English Studies.
+I have also co-edited The Production of Books in England 1350-1500 and a Middle English translation from Petrarch.
+Outside Oxford, I am the executive secretary of the Early English Text Society and one of the editors of The Review of English Studies.

-Teaching Areas: In the Faculty of English I primarily teach for the MSt. course in English Language and Literature 650-1550 and the new paper in 'Material Texts' for Course II, the special option in medieval literature which some undergaduates choose.
-I supervise or have supervised doctoral research on topics ranging from twelfth-century manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices in the thirteenth, fourteenth and fifteenth centuries.
+Teaching Areas: In the Faculty of English I teach for the MSt. course in English Language and Literature 650-1550, for the undergraduate Course II papers on The Lyric and on Material Texts and for the undergraduate course I paper on literature 1350-1550.
+I have supervised doctoral research on topics ranging from manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices from the 1100s to the 1500s.